OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployment/index.md

 ## Next time

-Next time, we’ll finish this series by exploring the Strangler pattern.
+Next time, we finish this series by exploring the Strangler pattern.
 A method for safely refactoring complex, tightly-coupled systems.

 We'll add links to the other posts in this series as they become available: